Cazuchi/F1-ergast-data-SQL-project/README.md

   islands problem, in order to be able to correctly split unique combinations of teams and drivers into stint.
 As a unique combination of a team and two drivers can potentially be repeated later in time, with a gap in between, the gaps and islands approach allows for those two stints to be correctly identified.

+## Requirements
+- VS Code for displaying the code and running the queries
+    - The Docker / Container Tools extension for VS Code
+    - The SQLTools & SQLTools PostgreSQL extensions for VS Code
+- Docker

 ## Data Sources
 - F1 Ergast dataset from Kaggle: https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020?resource=download